"That dude... scares me."

 - Glen Bishop's off putting behavior in the early seasons of Mad Men along with his odd mannerisms have earned him the name Creepy Glen, but his intentions have largely been benign and in the latter seasons has proven to be the most decent person in Sally's life.

-- Doctor Who: The Doctor generally acts affably and charmingly, but we are constantly reminded that he is an alien with his own system of morality which only partially overlaps with human conceptions of good and bad.
+- The Doctor generally acts affably and charmingly, but we are constantly reminded that he is an alien with his own system of morality which only partially overlaps with human conceptions of good and bad.
 He seems to be rather a fan of the human way of doing things, even if he has no instinctive capability for it himself, which is the primary reason why he tends to take Companions in the new series.
 Some of his incarnations are particularly terrifying, such as his First self, who looks and acts like a Mad Scientist and does not seem to care about other people at all, his Fourth self who had strange bulging eyes and cared exclusively about his own freedom, his Sixth self who bordered on Monster Clown, his Seventh self, a Machiavellian Chessmaster who used a thin veneer of bumbling-fool to use everyone around him as pawns, and his Tenth self, who appears to be a dashing romantic but is at heart unspeakably ruthless.
 Several characters mention being instinctively afraid of the Ninth Doctor, with Rose even saying at one point that she found him scarier on first meeting than her first encounter with a Dalek.

 - Honorable Hogwarts loves this trope.
 Jason, Aldous, Lena, Mandos, and Abel are just the main-character examples.
 And considering the site's aggressively gray morality, more characters will likely be introduced who fit this trope later on.